 Malta packs thousands of years of history into 316 square kilometres.
 It’s absurd, really.

 Day trips to Gozo.
-Boat trips to Comino’s Blue Lagoon (bring sunscreen — seriously).
+Boat trips to Comino’s Blue Lagoon, and bring sunscreen, seriously.
 Wandering through Mdina at sunset.
 These aren’t just nice-to-haves.
 They’re experiences that go way beyond what a language course usually gives you.
 And all of it happens in English.

 10. Award-Winning Schools With a Track Record

-Maltalingua specifically has been a StudyTravel Star Award finalist four years in a row — voted on by education agents and students from around the world.
-With qualified native teachers, small classes, EAQUALS accreditation, and a rooftop pool overlooking St. Julian’s Bay, it competes on quality with the UK’s best.
-And beats them on value.
-Pretty convincingly, from what we’ve seen.
+Maltalingua specifically has been a StudyTravel Star Award finalist four years in a row, voted on by education agents and students from around the world.
+With qualified native and near-native teachers, small classes, EAQUALS accreditation and a rooftop pool overlooking St. Julian’s Bay, it competes on quality with the UK’s best.
+And beats them on value, pretty convincingly, from what we’ve seen.

 Ready to See How Malta Compares?

-Best way to find out is to get a real quote.
-Tell us your dates, your preferred course type, what kind of accommodation you want — and we’ll put together a personalised package so you can see exactly what Malta costs versus wherever else you’re considering.
+The best way to find out is to get a real quote.
+Fill out our short quotation form with your dates, your preferred course type and the kind of accommodation you want, and our team will check availability and put together a personalised package, so you can see exactly what Malta costs versus wherever else you’re considering.

 [CTA: Get your FREE quote → https://www.maltalingua.com/quotation/]